envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: How can you enable GitHub Advanced Security features on GitHub Enterprise Server?
 (Choose two.)

-a) In the Security tab of the Site admin management console
+a) By connecting directly to the GitHub Enterprise Server instance through SSH and using the administrative shell `ghe-config` commands.

-b) By connecting directly to the GitHub Enterprise Server instance through SSH and using the administrative shell `ghe-config` commands.
+b) By setting the `github.advanced_security.enabled` configuration option to `true` in the `config.yml` file in the `.github` repository.

-c) By requesting an upgrade from GitHub Support
+c) In the Security tab of the Site admin management console

-d) By setting the `github.advanced_security.enabled` configuration option to `true` in the `config.yml` file in the `/etc/github` directory on the GitHub Enterprise Server instance.
+d) By requesting an upgrade from GitHub Support

-e) By setting the `github.advanced_security.enabled` configuration option to `true` in the `config.yml` file in the `.github` repository.
+e) By setting the `github.advanced_security.enabled` configuration option to `true` in the `config.yml` file in the `/etc/github` directory on the GitHub Enterprise Server instance.

-A:: **Answer(s):** A, B
+A:: <span style="color: #f800f8">**Answer(s): C, A</span>

 In the Security tab of the Site admin management console; By connecting directly to the GitHub Enterprise Server instance through SSH and using the administrative shell `ghe-config` commands.